Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     -   Features
     -   Multiple account support (this is only a flag)

-    To get the account types by the application ID, use the `GetAccountProviderByAppId()` method:
+    To get the account types by the application ID, use the `GetAccountProviderByAppId()`:

     ```csharp
     string appId = "com.tizen.example"; /// App ID for retrieving account types